Sortexsvg/SceneSwitcher/README.md

 # SceneSwitcher
 Lets you open any scene with one click.

-Open Editor Window in Menu Item Tools -> Scene Switcher
+Open the Editor Window from Menu Item Tools -> Scene Switcher.